ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

 ## EXAMPLE

-To see which meta keys are associated with a key:
+To see which metakeys are associated with a key:
 `kdb lsmeta /example/key`

 ## SEE ALSO